 Overview

 Retatrutide is an investigational peptide drug developed by Eli Lilly and Company (Indianapolis, Indiana).
 It is a single synthetic peptide that acts as a triple hormone receptor agonist, activating three distinct targets simultaneously: the glucose-dependent insulinotropic polypeptide (GIP) receptor, the glucagon-like peptide-1 (GLP-1) receptor, and the glucagon receptor.
-This triple-agonist mechanism distinguishes it from currently approved obesity medications, which target one (semaglutide: GLP-1 only) or two (tirzepatide: GLP-1 and GIP) receptors.
+This triple-agonist mechanism distinguishes it from currently approved obesity medications, which target one (semaglutide: GLP-1 only) or two (tirzepatide: GLP-1 and GIP) receptors — see the retatrutide vs tirzepatide comparison for the side-by-side breakdown.

 Retatrutide is designed for once-weekly subcutaneous injection.
 Its Phase 2 trial, published in the New England Journal of Medicine in 2023, reported mean body weight reductions of up to 24.2% at the highest dose (12 mg) over 48 weeks — a result that at the time represented the highest weight loss ever reported for an investigational drug in a published clinical trial.
 Phase 2 data also showed significant improvements in waist circumference, blood pressure, lipids, and glycemic markers.

-As of April 2026, retatrutide is not approved by the U.S. Food and Drug Administration or any other regulatory agency for any indication.
+As of May 2026, retatrutide is not approved by the U.S. Food and Drug Administration or any other regulatory agency for any indication.
 It is in Phase 3 clinical development under the TRIUMPH (TRIple agonist for Underlying Metabolic Problems with High weight) program, which includes trials for obesity, obstructive sleep apnea, and knee osteoarthritis.
-Lilly has reported early Phase 3 data showing 28.7% mean weight loss in the 12 mg arm over 80 weeks — the highest reported for any obesity drug in clinical development — and regulatory submission is expected in 2026.
+On May 21 2026, Lilly announced that the pivotal TRIUMPH-1 obesity trial met its primary endpoint, with 28.3% mean weight loss at 12 mg over 80 weeks and 30.3% at 104 weeks in the BMI ≥35 subgroup.
+A previously untested 4 mg low-dose arm produced approximately 19% weight loss.
+Full TRIUMPH-1 results are expected at the American Diabetes Association 2026 Scientific Sessions in June.
+Regulatory submission to the FDA is expected following the full Phase 3 readout.
+Other next-generation incretin candidates include the GLP-1 + amylin combination CagriSema, the recently announced amylin analog petrelintide, the GLP-1/glucagon dual agonist survodutide, the oral GLP-1/amylin amycretin, and the first oral non-peptide GLP-1 receptor agonist Foundayo (orforglipron).

 Regulatory caution: Retatrutide is an investigational compound.
 It has not been reviewed for safety and efficacy at any dose for any indication outside of clinical trial protocols.
 Any use outside of a properly conducted clinical trial is unsanctioned and carries unknown risks.